SubmitForm - Additional Information

 <Referrer=http://www.myhost.co.uk/contact.html> This is an optional part of the syntax, which, if used, must appear at the end of the SubmitForm keyword line.

-Its purpose is to 'spoof' the server script which processes the GET / POST command that the information has come from a web page form residing within the server's domain and not from the Web Update Wizard.
+Its purpose is to 'spoof' the server script which processes the GET / POST command that the information has come from a web page form residing within the server's domain and not from the Software Update Wizard.

 Why do you need this?
 Say you are using a standard, minimum service ISP.
 They will not let you run any third party processing on their servers, with which to collect this information.
 However, most will provide a form mail script to collect information from web page forms and email it to you or put it into a database.